macformula/racecar/scripts/daq/README.md

   └─────────────────────────────────┘
 ```

-The Pi runs **only** logger.py — no InfluxDB or Grafana on the Pi itself.
+The Pi runs **only** logger.py, no InfluxDB or Grafana on the Pi itself.
 Data is written to InfluxDB Cloud over cellular.
-Grafana on the dock laptop queries InfluxDB Cloud independently — the Pi and laptop only need their own internet connections, not the same network.
+Grafana on the dock laptop queries InfluxDB Cloud independently, the Pi and laptop only need their own internet connections, not the same network.

 ---